satriabagsp/DetikScraper/README.md

 A tool for scraping news data from detik.com official website, based on the keywords you want to search.

 How to use:
-- Clone this repository, and install "Scrapy Library" on your Python.
+- Clone this repository, and install "Scrapy Library" and "mysql-connector Library" on your Python.
 - Import detik.sql to your mySQL
 - Change directory to "DetikScraper"
 - Open file detikscraper.py